iL0g1c/ospreyclientgeofs/README.md

 alt+1 = chaff
 alt+4 = evade
 This hack is FRP, as the current UN MRP administration, does not allow semi-automatic countermeasures.
+(Yes fox 1 and 3 are repetitive, but it is more intuitive.

 ### Countermeasure GUI
 This is a clickabble GUI that you can use instead of key commands.
 I would not recommend this.